-OK, I'll try to be brief but personally, I find this interesting.
-However, we cannot reasonably summarise or encapsulate this in a tiny paragraph5, so I'll just give a quick introduction to this.
+OK, I’ll try to be brief but personally, I find this interesting.
+However, we cannot reasonably summarise or encapsulate this in a tiny paragraph

 The popularity of many names stem from their roots in Religious texts; Michael (Hebrew, Old Testament), Muhammad (Arabic, Qur’an), Luke (Latin, New Testament).
 The origins of the words however, are often found everyday language.
 Many names derive from desirable titles or properties such as Sophia (Sofia, Wisdom).
 This can sometimes be in the form of multiple words or expressions such as Alexander (“Protector of men”: Alex, protect; Andros, men) or Albert (Bright nobility).
 The decision to name the child in this manner was, perhaps, an attempt to shape the life of the child; that is, via a name, the child would be bound to a virtue or destiny.
 The other reason, which follows on from this, is that a name can provide legitimacy or purpose.
 There are certainly names that derive from titles/occupation such as Sarah (Sara, Princess) or George (Georgios, farmer).